PricelessToolkit/MailBoxGuard/README.md

 ==============================

 ### Made 3 firmware for the LoRa Gateway
-1. LoRa_Gateway_OLED.ino "For offline use" Display turns on and shows that there is a new letter in the mailbox "number of letters", "signal strength" and "Battery State".
+1. `LoRa_Gateway_OLED.ino` "For offline use" Display turns on and shows that there is a new letter in the mailbox "number of letters", "signal strength" and "Battery State".
 After taking your mail, you need to press the reset button on the gateway.
-2. LoRa_Gateway_WhatsApp.ino Sends a message to WhatsApp "You Have New Mail"
+2. `LoRa_Gateway_WhatsApp.ino` Sends a message to WhatsApp "You Have New Mail"
-3. LoRa_Gateway_MQTT.ino Sends a row message and RSSI to MQTT Server
+3. `LoRa_Gateway_MQTT.ino` Sends a row message and RSSI to MQTT Server

+# Gateway Configuration

 ### Select Board Version